 Raw bones are a source of physiological and psychological benefits.
 The physiological benefits result from the massaging action of the gums and scraping of the teeth so they are kept cleaner.
 The chewing also develops their neck and jaw muscles.
+It also stimulates anal glands for complete bowel movement.
 The psychological benefits are derived from the primitive euphoria generated by the dog chewing the bone.
 This benefit can be observed in your pets apparent exhilaration and behavior of well-being, which in turn may have a bearing upon their immuno-competence and their overall immune system.

 Raw 101 advocates the use of raw bones as a healthy treat, served 1 to 2 times per week as part of a raw diet.
+It also stimulated anal glands for complete bowel movement.
 All dogs should be supervised when eating/chewing raw bones.
 Choose a bone size that is appropriate for your dog, one that cannot be ingested whole.

 Isn't there salmonella or E. Coli in raw meat?